ali4j/cloud-condig-sample/README.md

 ## Overview
 This project contains 3 sub projects:

-1. serviceregisty - plays as the eureka server
+1. [serviceregistry] - plays as the eureka server
-2. config-server - serves the configurations
+2. [config-server] - serves the configurations
-2. config-client - fetches configurations from the config-server internally
+2. [config-client] - fetches configurations from the config-server internally

 ---